uk-gov-mirror/nationalarchives.tdr-auth-server/README.md

 This is because on container start up, if a realm already exists, its configuration json is ignored.
 So restarting the container will not update the configuration.

-The TDR Auth Server Update Jenkins job updates existing realm configuration using the Keycloak REST APIs: https://www.keycloak.org/docs-api/11.0/rest-api/index.html
+The TDR Update Auth Server Configuration GitHub actions workflow updates existing realm configuration using the Keycloak REST APIs: https://www.keycloak.org/docs-api/11.0/rest-api/index.html

 Two REST endpoints are used to update a Keycloak realm:
 * `PUT /{realm}`: updates the top-level information of the realm.